ironboy/CoffeeMaker/README.txt

   Uses Marijn Haverbeke's online UglifyJS server UglifyJS is written by Mihai Bazon
-  (the parser is a port of Marijns H. parse-js for Lisp)
+  (the parser is a port of Marijn's parse-js for Lisp)

   Icon from http://www.visualpharm.com